TRIP: Willow Planting at Strawberry River

-DESCRIPTION: On May 7th and 8th, volunteers from HCFF, Utah TU Council, Stone Fly Society, BFF, UDWR and UDWR Dedicated Hunters, US Forest Service, Spring Creek Landscaping, Harmon’s Grocers, teachers, students and interested family members and friends formed a small but effective army (60 people in all, many who came for both days} for planting. this hearty crew, bearing shovels and pickaxes and gloves, hiked into the planting site and planted all 1100 willows.
+DESCRIPTION: On May 7th and 8th, volunteers from BFF, HCFF, Utah Trout Unlimited (TU) Council, Stone Fly Society, UDWR and UDWR Dedicated Hunters, US Forest Service, Spring Creek Landscaping, Harmon’s Grocers, teachers, students, and interested family members and friends formed a small but effective army (60 people in all, many who came for both days) for willow planting.
+This hearty crew, bearing shovels and pickaxes and gloves, hiked into the planting site and planted all 1100 willows.

 https://youtu.be/exaG0hBOg3c (copy and paste address into your browser)

 Many thanks to the BFF volunteers who helped with the planting, and a special thanks to Pappy Blevins who helped hugely with Friday’s lunch delivery.

 Jayne G, HCFF Conservation Committee Chair; Pat R and Bruce P, Embrace A Stream 2021 Co-Chairs